MCP Servers - The Bridge Between LLMs and Real-World Tools

 );

-Here we register our first tool called getCharacter.
+Here we register our first tool, getCharacter.
 It has a title and description that an LLM can use to understand its purpose.
 The input schema defines a single string field called name, using Zod.
-When this tool is called, the handler searches the people resource using the input name, then returns the result as a formatted text block.
+When called, the handler searches the people resource and returns the result as a formatted text block.

-This part is the key.
-This function (and all subsequent ones that we'll be adding) are the tools available to the LLM.
-They are registered with the server using the registerTool method.
-You can think of these as the actual wrappers around the API - and we have now exposed the functionality to the LLM.
+This is the key part.
+This function (and all subsequent ones) are the tools available to the LLM, registered with registerTool.
+Think of them as wrappers around the API; we’ve now exposed the functionality to the model.

 Registering Other Similar Tools

-The same pattern is followed for other Star Wars data types.
-Each tool has a similar input schema and handler that calls fetchFirst.
-Remember, the input schema at all times specifies what arguments should be used with this tool (these are a 1:1 mapping to what parameters we would be sending to the API itself).
+The same pattern repeats for other Star Wars data types.
+Each tool has a similar input schema and handler calling fetchFirst.
+The input schema specifies what arguments the tool expects (a 1:1 mapping to the API parameters).

 server.registerTool(